 Luck and Determinism

 What evidence is there that Travis and his acquaintances believe luck and randomness are significant and dynamic parts of their lives?
-Bors does not.
-When in Chapter Six he sends the crew on their quest for the Edit-H cache, he says this: “I’d say ‘good luck’ to all of you, but really, there’s no such thing, is there?
+Bors does hold with this view.
+In Chapter Six he kills a crow with a rock just before sending the crew on their quest for the Edit-H cache.
+He says: “I’d say ‘good luck’ to all of you, but really, there’s no such thing, is there?
 Not that crow’s lucky day, was it?
 One wonders what brought it to that particular branch of that particular tree at this particular time, doesn’t one?
 And where did that hand that threw that rock come from?
 What a chain of circumstance!
 What a linking together!”
 Why would Bors be likely to see the world as deterministic?
 At the end of NEL, Travis says that “our little army will do our best to keep hope a part of the new story we’ll create.”
 Is Travis being realistic?
 To what degree do you think that Travis, Dyani, Dunc, and Hadi can overcome the negative aspects of the post-apocalyptic world they live in?
 How much control over their lives do they have?
 To what extent are you able to overcome negative aspects of your reality?
-How much control do you have?
+How much control do you think you have?